 Make Connections as Early as Possible

-As a Junior Lawyer, you’re no doubt aware of how important it is to establish client relationships.
+A Townsville Lawyer explains that as a Junior Lawyer, you should no doubt aware of how important it is to establish client relationships.
 Play the long game by making connections as early as possible.
 Much of your future business may come from the connections you made while you were at law school.

 Stay in touch with your peers and make sure you contact them at least twice a year.
 Send out Christmas cards and make sure your address book is up to date.
 You never know, your law school peers may end up asking you to work with them.